marcdrewing/MakerSpaceInventory/README.md

 # MakerSpaceInventory
-Tool for Organizing Inventory in MakerSpaces
+Tool for Organizing Inventory in MakerSpaces.<br/>
-Written in Python using MongoDB Cloud Database and Imgur I am not a programmer, so please have mercy.
+Written in Python using MongoDB Cloud Database and Imgur.<br/>
+I am not a programmer, so please have mercy.
 The tool is still in developement.
-Feel free to report bugs.
+Feel free to report bugs.<br/>

 Following python libraries are required to run the inventory tool and need to be installed via pip: <br/>